hydroframe/SandTank/DEVELOPMENT.md

 #### Docker Web

-This will create a local docker image named `pvw-sandtank-runtime` that extend `sandtank-runtime` with the ParaViewWeb infrastructure for managing web server and process manager.
+This will create a local docker image named `pvw-sandtank-runtime` that extends `sandtank-runtime` with the ParaViewWeb infrastructure for managing web server and process manager.

 ```sh
 cd ./docker/web